wacncontent/CustomizeTool/removeCommentOutput2/articles/virtual-machines/virtual-machines-sql-server-agent-extension.md

 - **SQL automated patching**: This service lets you configure a maintenance window during which updates to your VM can take place, so  you can avoid updates during peak times for your workload.
 To see more information about this service, see [Automated patching for SQL Server in Azure Virtual Machines](/documentation/articles/virtual-machines-sql-server-automated-patching).

 ## Add the extension with Powershell
-If you provision your SQL Server VM using the [Azure Preview Portal](https://manage.windowsazure.cn), the extension will be automatically installed.
+If you provision your SQL Server VM using the [Azure Management Portal](https://manage.windowsazure.cn/), the extension will be automatically installed.
 For SQL Server VMs provisioned with the [Azure Management Portal](https://manage.windowsazure.cn), or for VMs which you bring your own SQL license to, you can add this extension to an existing VM using the following Azure PowerShell cmdlet.

 **Set-AzureVMSqlServerExtension**